viniciusccarvalho/spring-bus-firehose/README.md

 ### Subprojects

-* source-module: Contains the websocket client to doppler, filters messages based on `doppler-events` provided on application.yml or as an environment variable.
+* source-module: The source that drains events from doppler, filters messages based on `doppler-events` and sends them downstream.
 * tap-module: Act as a sink that will log all messages to the console.

 ### Dashboard